-This collection of 100 creative oatmeal recipes, mix-in ideas, and toppings will inspire you to create a bowl of creamy whipped banana oatmeal for breakfast.
+This guide for how to make oatmeal and oats nutrition overview will have you craving a healthy oatmeal recipe!
+My collection of creative oatmeal recipes, mix-in ideas, and toppings will inspire you to create a bowl of creamy whipped banana oatmeal for breakfast.

-Some people call me the Queen Of Oatmeal
+Some people call me the Queen of Oatmeal Recipes!

 - Nut butter

 - Coconut flakes

 - Chia seeds

 Favorite Stir-in Oatmeal Ingredients

 - Fruit of all kinds (dried like raisins or fresh like chopped pear)

 Is oatmeal good for you?